 Exhaust contains poisonous carbon monoxide gas that can build up to dangerous levels in closed areas.

 Breathing carbon monoxide can cause unconsciousness or death.

-Never run the engine in a closed, or even partly closed area where people may be present.
+Never run the engine in a closed, or even partly closed area.

 Review the instructions provided with the equipment powered by this engine for any safety precautions that should be observed with engine startup, shutdown, or operation.